 Participants who adopt off-farm-based livelihoods receive IGA-specific training to develop small-scale off-farm enterprises.
 After receiving the training, many like Ismat Ara make handicrafts, clothing items, and other handmade products.

-The project also provides vocational training for skills development for IGA establishment in technical sector.
+The project also provides vocational training for skills development for IGA establishment in many technical sectors.
 Presently, some 350 participants are receiving vocational training on electric wiring, motorcycle repairing, mobile phone servicing, and livestock, fisheries and agriculture-based technical skill development in different working areas.

 These training generally last 1.5 to 3 months, upon which the project supports the extremely poor household members to engage in wage employment or self-employment.